isomorphic-git/isomorphic-git/website/versioned_docs/version-1.x/getRemoteInfo.md

 type GetRemoteInfoResult = {
   capabilities: Array<string>; // The list of capabilities returned by the server (part of the Git protocol)
   refs: {
+  };
-    heads: Object<string, string>; // The branches on the remote
-    pull: Object<string, string>; // The special branches representing pull requests (non-standard)
-    tags: Object<string, string>; // The tags on the remote };
+  HEAD?: string; // The default branch of the remote refs.heads?: Object<string, string>; // The branches on the remote refs.pull?: Object<string, string>; // The special branches representing pull requests (non-standard) refs.tags?: Object<string, string>; // The tags on the remote }
-}
 ```